algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 -->

-With these optimizations implemented, I would not be surprised to see another 10-30% improvement and over 10x speedup over `std::lower_bound` on large arrays for some platforms.
+With these optimizations implemented, I wouldn't be surprised to see another 10-30% improvement and over 10x speedup over `std::lower_bound` on large arrays for some platforms.

 ### As a Dynamic Tree